jhuix-ohos/ohos-native-build/README.md

-A build set of native C/C++ third-party libraries from HarmonyOS.
+A build set of native C/C++ third-party libraries for HarmonyOS on the Windows|MacOS|Linux platform.